 Are you reading one hour every day?

-Have you gone through your 2019 year end review and done your planning for 2020 yet?
+Have you reviewed 2021 and completed your planning for 2022?
 If not, why not?
 Your family depends on you and your company doing well.
 Let’s make sure that you maximize your business this year.

 Take your wife/husband on a date.
-Maybe a movie, maybe just out to a dinner.
-Even a hamburger joint can be romantic when you’re spending time together.
+You might not be able to go to a movie or even out to dinner, but maybe a walk through the mall?
+Masked, of course.
+Or a drive-in restaurant with dinner in the car can be romantic when you’re spending time together.
 An “I love you” (and an “I’m sorry” when appropriate) goes a long way in keeping a relationship healthy.